 In another piece that is Pro-Trump, written by the paper’s former editor-in-chief, the headline is emotionally loaded” “CNN, Qatar and the Targeting of Saudi Arabia.”
 This article praises Trump for calling CNN “the false news media.”

 When it comes to national politics, Asharq Al-Awsat is pro-Saudi government: “Jubeir: Nobody in Saudi Arabia Knew About Khashoggi’s Murder Except Those Who Did It”.
-This article like most, do not provide hyperlinked sourcing of information, but rather rely on quotations.
+This article like most, does not provide hyperlinked sourcing of information, but rather relies on quotations.

 Overall, we rate Asharq Al-Awsat, Right-Center Biased based on story selection that moderately favors the Right and Mixed for factual reporting due to consistently publishing favorable information about the Saudi Government (Propaganda) and a failed fact check by an IFCN fact-checker.
 (M. Huitsing 4/15/2019)